mvolkmann/MyUnixEnv/notes/GoNotes.md

 It is possible to configure a proxy server that hosts Go modules so they are installed from there instead of connecting to public source control repositories.
-One reason to use a proxy server is to restrict access to only modules that have been vetted.
+One reason to do this is to restrict access to only modules that have been vetted.

 A Go proxy server is a web server that responds to GET requests for module URLs.
-To use one, set the `GOPROXY` environment variable to point to the proxy server.
+To use one, set the `GOPROXY` environment variable to point to the server.

 For more information, enter `go help goproxy`.